jackbandy/ethical-issues-in-computing-fall-2025-uic/read-a-book/03-book-presentation.md

 You chose a book, and you chose a book you wanted to read!
 As we approach the end of the semester, it's time to share what you've learned with the class.

-This will take the form of a ~10-minute presentation.
+This will take the form of a ~10-minute presentation, as [scheduled here](https://docs.google.com/spreadsheets/d/1FlONlnU9Dx2SlgFEHLl0qcOkbJElDrcBYJCm1qkRHXo/edit?usp=sharing).

 Here are some guidelines for "one way to make a successful presentation," adapted from [Colorado State University](https://writing.colostate.edu/guides/teaching/e238/paex.cfm).
 * **Talk to us, don't read**.
 You may use notes when you make your presentation, but you may not read from a fully written out text.